nodejs/node/doc/api/documentation.md

 > priority.

 Use caution when making use of Experimental features, particularly within modules.
-End users may not be aware that experimental features are being used.
+Users may not be aware that experimental features are being used.
-Bugs or behavior changes may surprise end users when Experimental API modifications occur.
+Bugs or behavior changes may surprise users when Experimental API modifications occur.
 To avoid surprises, use of an Experimental feature may need a command-line flag.
 Experimental features may also emit a [warning][].